danielewworrall/harmonicConvolutions/README.md

 # Phase invariant convolutions
-This folder contains the basic material to construct NNs with rotational pooling.
-The scripts are:
+This folder contains the basic material to construct Harmonic Networks (HNs)
-* equivariant.py: main script to run
+* train.py is the main entry point for our code
+* harmonic_network_ops.py contains core HC implementations
-* steer_conv.py: contains the basic units for phase invariant pooling
+* harmonic_network_helpers.py contains handy functions for using these

-* hyperopt.py: runs a 2 hyperparameter optimizers to optimize models in equivariant.py
-* input_data.py: loads the .npz format datasets
+* harmonic_network_models.py contains the model definitions that allow to reproduce our results

+Please note that this is work in progress, so pull often!

+Todos which we have completed:
+- [x] API for core HC functions
+- [x] Easy rotated MNIST example

+Todos which we are currently working on:
+- [ ] Providing easy training code for our BSD experiments
+- [ ] Providing multi-threaded reads for data-feeding